Sunbury

 Sunbury has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 37 projects likely to impact the area.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 37 projects that may impact the area.
 Notable projects include Sunbury South Town Centre, Everley Estate, Bloomdale Estate by AVID Property Group, and Davis Vineyard House & Land Estate.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.